NLog/NLog.Extensions.Logging/README.md

 Known issues
 ---
 - auto load of NLog extensions won't work yet.
 Use `<extensions>` (see [docs](https://github.com/NLog/NLog/wiki/Configuration-file#extensions))
+- note: auto loading of extensions is removed in NLog 5.
+See [NLog 5.0 Preview-1 ready for release testing](https://nlog-project.org/2021/08/25/nlog-5-0-preview1-ready.html)

 ### How to run the examples